anselbrandt/okapi-rank/README.md

 # Okapi Rank

-Okapi Rank is an episode-first podcast feed platform built as a proof of concept and presently based on Apple Podcast Top Charts.
+Okapi Rank is an episode-first podcast feed platform, built as a proof of concept and currently powered by Apple Podcasts’ Top Charts.

 It aims to improve podcast discoverability by surfacing topical podcast episodes, organized thematically.